Adopted: October 2012

-5.5 School officials will notify the parent or guardian of a victim or perpetrator of bullying within a reasonable period of time.
+5.5 School officials will notify the parent or guardian of a victim or individuals(s) against whom a report is made of bullying within a reasonable period of time.
 The school district is not authorized to disclose private educational or personnel data regarding a student or employee of the school district.

 5.6 In cases in which bullying is substantiated, the school will conduct a follow-up meeting with the victim approximately two weeks after the investigation is complete to ensure that the bullying has stopped.
 If bullying has continued, additional action will be taken to stop the bullying and to appropriately discipline for the prohibited behavior.
-The school will provide information about available community resources to the victim, perpetrator and other affected individuals, as appropriate.
+The school will provide information about available community resources to the victim, individual(s) against whom a report is made and other affected individuals, as appropriate.

 5.7 The designated school official is responsible for any records resulting from the investigation and for keeping and regulating access to the records.